How Can I Improve my Executive Functioning?

 1. Maintain a structured, daily routine.

-2. Teach them how to set priorities.
+2. Teach learners how to set priorities.

 3. Generate a consistent homework plan.